Skip to main content

 A person tasting a chocolate and coffee pairing: one hand holding a piece of dark chocolate, the other cradling a ceramic cup of black coffee, a tasting notes journal open nearby, minimalist cafe setting with soft natural light

-When you sit down to taste a pairing, follow this sequence for the best experience:
+When you taste a pairing, use this sequence:

 Step 1: Taste the Chocolate Alone

-Break off a small piece and let it melt on your tongue.
-Note the dominant flavors—fruit, nut, earth, floral—and the texture and finish.
+Break off a small piece and let it melt.
+Note the main flavors and the texture.

 Step 2: Taste the Coffee Alone

-Take a sip and pay attention to acidity, body, and the primary flavor notes.
-Let it coat your mouth.
+Take a sip and pay attention to acidity, body, and the main flavor notes.

 Step 3: Taste Together

-Take a small bite of chocolate and let it begin to melt, then sip the coffee while the chocolate is still coating your mouth.
-Notice what happens:
+Take a small bite of chocolate, let it start to melt, then sip the coffee while the chocolate is still on your tongue.
+Notice what changes:

-• Does one make the other taste sweeter, more complex, or smoother?
+• Does one make the other taste sweeter or smoother?

 Step 4: Reverse the Order